sugoku/ArrowTracker/app/templates/wiki/Skill_Points.md

 - This forumla does NOT rely on combo-based scoring.
 However, in order to keep encouraging high combos and low miss plays, misses are counted exponentially.
 The more misses you have, the more SP you lose.
+    - Misses also scale based on max combo, so getting a miss on a higher combo song doesn't hurt as much as a miss on a song with less combo.
 - A lot of things exponentially increase; difficulty is rewarded exponentially because it arguably gets harder exponentially.
 - Rush speed mods and harder judgements are encouraged!
+Though, rush speed might become unranked since it's only accessible to people with older mixes.